CapashenRocks/Lua-Scripts/README.md

   <br><i>Note- Tested and working on 3.3.5 Azerothcore as well as some modern repacks- 10.2.7 and 11.2.0.
 Only repack it had an issue with so far in testing was Ashen Order that constantly crashed on looting.</i><br><br>

 #### 2b.
-AutoSellVT- ALT Version
+JerCore's AutoSellVT_LowMarket- ALT Version
  <ins>Details:</ins>
- This version lowers the sale multiplier rates with a possibility to sell under vendor rate for those that enjoy emersion and a more real feel where sometimes these items would be saturated in the market and sell for a lower price.
+ This version lowers the sale multiplier rates with a possibility to sell under vendor rate for those that enjoy emersion and a more realistic feel where sometimes these items would be saturated in the market and sell for a lower price.
 Just a fun alternative for some that like RP.<br><br>

 #### 3. LearnBlacksmithing- for War Within ![The War Within Logo](https://github.com/CapashenRocks/Lua-Scripts/blob/main/Misc/Art/tww.png)
 <ins>Details:</ins>